Aquafair

-Aquafair was an animal theme park and tourist attraction in North Miami, Florida that ran from 1956 to 1961.
+Aquafair was an animal theme park and tourist attraction in, what was at the time, unincorporated Miami-Dade County, near what used to be Ojus, Florida, that ran from 1956 to 1961.

 Owner

-A man named George Hamid bought an eight acre tourist attraction named Tropical Panorama located off of Biscayne Boulevard in 1956 and added a water stadium.
+A man named George A. Hamid bought an eight acre tourist attraction named Tropical Panorama located at 18495 Biscayne Boulevard in 1956 and added a water stadium.
 He opened the park known as Aquafair on December 22, 1956.
 Sam Caponey was the manager at some point during the park's history.
 Hamid designed Aquafair to be a "Steel Pier like winter attraction" similar to the one that he had bought in 1945.
 In both tourist attractions, Hamid presented a popular horse diving act.

 Notable attractions

 When visitors first entered the park, a baby chimp named Jay J. was there to greet them.
 Aquafair featured "Russ Dodson and his Diving Collegians" and Hamid's own signature diving horse act, in which a horse ridden by a young woman dives from a 40-foot concrete platform into a 12-foot tank of water.
 Also presented were trained porpoises, alligator wrestling, displays of flamingos, monkeys, macaws, and sea cows, and a "lion-killing baboon who dances".